 For most people, just the idea of being around a dead body gives them the creeps, but for funeral home workers, death is the only way to make a living.
 Embalmers, morticians, and funeral directors spend most of their time with the no-longer-living, collecting some pretty grueling stories along the way.
 We’ve gathered some of the creepiest experiences funeral home workers have had from Reddit and are still recovering from the heebie-jeebies.

-"I used to work in tissue recovery.
+I used to work in tissue recovery.
 My least favorite part was prepping a donor for recovery, as it included shaving the arms/legs.
 Once, we had a donor who was very freshly deceased.
 I held his hand to shave his arm, and his fingers curled around my hand as rigor mortis set in.

-That was exceptionally creepy."
+That was exceptionally creepy.

 My neighbor awhile back before I moved was a mortician.
 One night he had a body he was preparing for a very early morning wake or service (whatever was going on, it was unusual, and it required him to work into the wee hours of the morning on this particular corpse).

 So as he's working on it, he turned his back to grab some tools or supplies, and the angle he was standing at with regard to the corpse left the body visible just out of the corner of his eye.
 As he was looking down at whatever tools he was getting, in the corner of his eye he saw the body slowly start to sit up.
 His fight/flight instinct immediately kicked in, and he ran to the stairs as fast as he possibly could, but he was so clumsy trying to get up the stairs he tripped and was pretty much crawling and clawing his way to the top.

 He was just near the top before his senses finally came back, and he knew it was rigor mortis.
 He collected himself and started to laugh at how absurd it all was.
 He had been doing this for 15 to 20 years at that point, and he had never had a freak out like that before where instinct overtook knowledge and experience.
-He actually sheepishly admitted he had to go clean himself because he had soiled his pants in the panic."
+He actually sheepishly admitted he had to go clean himself because he had soiled his pants in the panic.

-“If corpses have a lungful of air, then moving them causes it to release.
-When the air travels through their throat, you get some minor vocalization, but it's usually just a liquidy gurgle.
-It still gets me sometimes, though, if I'm working alone.”
+If corpses have a lungful of air, then moving them causes it to release.
+When the air travels through their throat, you get some minor vocalization, but it's usually just a liquid-y gurgle.

-“I’m a nurse, and the only place I've ever seen the lights flicker is just outside the morgue.
+I’m a nurse, and the only place I've ever seen the lights flicker is just outside the morgue.
 They are fine almost all of the time but when we bring a body down the lights always flicker.
-Really creeps me out.”
+Really creeps me out.